Jamie Madrox: Age of Apocalypse

-An alternate universe variant of Jamie Madrox from Earth-295 appears in Age of Apocalypse.
-This version was captured and experimented on by Mister Sinister and the Dark Beast, who force his clones into serving him and leaving the original a childlike lunatic who is held at the Church of the Madri in Quebec.
+An alternate universe version of Jamie Madrox from Earth-295 appears in Age of Apocalypse.
+This version was captured and experimented on by Mister Sinister and the Dark Beast, who force his clones into serving them and leave the original a childlike lunatic who is held at the Church of the Madri in Quebec.
 After Banshee and Quicksilver attempt to rescue him, Madrox shuts down all of his duplicates and is killed in the resulting psychic backlash.

 Earth X

-An alternate universe variant of Jamie Madrox from Earth-9997 appears in Earth X. This version was transformed into a Wendigo after cannibalizing one of his clones during a food shortage.
+An alternate universe version of Jamie Madrox from Earth-9997 appears in Earth X. This version was transformed into a Wendigo after cannibalizing one of his clones during a food shortage.
 He battles the Avengers, who eventually kill him.

 Marvel Zombies

-A zombified alternate universe variant of Multiple Man from Earth-2149 appears in Marvel Zombies vs. The Army of Darkness #3.
+A zombified alternate universe version of Multiple Man from Earth-2149 appears in Marvel Zombies vs. The Army of Darkness #3.

 Ultimate Marvel

-An alternate universe variant of Jamie Madrox from Earth-1610 appears in the Ultimate Marvel universe.
-This version is a member of the Brotherhood of Mutants whose abilities damage his mind if overused.
+An alternate universe version of Multiple Man (Jamie Madrox) from Earth-1610 appears in the Ultimate Marvel universe.
+This version is a mutant with the ability to create multiple duplicates of himself that damage his mind if overused.
+A strong believer in pro-mutant rights, Madrox joined the Brotherhood of Supremacy and became one of Magneto's most loyal followers.
 He is later captured by Lorelei and hypnotized into believing that he is a child while Magneto forms an army from his clones.